harrypapa2002/Alan-Compiler/README.md

 - **Non-Proc Functions**:
    - Non-`proc` functions must always return a value consistent with the declared return type.
 Failing to return a value matching the return type will result in an error, not just a warning.

-- **Escape Sequences inside Strings**:
-  - Characters such as `'` need to be escaped inside Strings, otherwise it is considered a lexical error.

 ## Library Documentation

 The Alan runtime library provides the following functions for input/output, string manipulation, and type conversion.